-- If you're responsible for coinsurance, you pay a percentage of the total cost of the drug.
-Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower - If you're responsible for a copayment for the drug, you only pay for the number of days of the drug that you get instead of a whole month.
+- If you're responsible for a copayment for the drug, you only pay for the number of days of the drug that you get instead of a whole month.
 We calculate the amount you pay per day for your drug (the daily cost-sharing rate) and multiply it by the number of days of the drug you get.